Rules & FAQ

 - The open part of the brief (to be shared with the mediator and the other party) must be at least 60% of the total text and the closed part (to be shared only with the mediator) cannot exceed 40%.

-The judges committee will be announced on the week starting April 5.
+The judges committee will be announced on 21 November.
 It will comprise of university professors and lecturers, competition co-sponsors and experts on mediation.

 The language of the competition is English.
 However students will not lose points for spelling or grammar mistakes and are strongly encouraged to participate.
-Some educational webinars will be provided in Greek to facilitate participation.
+During the educational webinars students can ask questions in Greek to facilitate participation.

 The time you need to devote is completely up to you!
-However we recommend attending the educational seminars and the kick off event as they will be very helpful for the competition and your career.
+However we recommend attending the educational seminars and Global Event as they will be very helpful for the competition and your career.